microsoft/Kusto-Query-Language/doc/summarizeoperator.md

 |---|---|
 |[]|[]|

-The aggregate avg sums all the non-nulls and counts only those which participated in the calculation (will not take nulls into account).
+The aggregate avg sums all the non-nulls and counts only those which participated in the calculation (won't take nulls into account).

 ```kusto
 range x from 1 to 2 step 1